SugarD-x/discord-subreddit-monitor/README.md

 1. Fork the repository
 2. Create a new branch
 3. Implement/fix whatever you want
-4. Make sure to use Eslint!
-5. Open a pull request:)
+4. Open a pull request:)

 ## Planned additions:
 None, yet